picketstudio/revmes/README.md

 #### Over-The-Air (OTA).

-When udating via OTA only the JavaScript is rebundled.
+When updating via OTA only the JavaScript is rebundled.
 It is then sent to the user who downloads and updates their current application instance.

 ### The Problem revmes tries to address